-"One thing I noticed in hobby shops and makerspaces is that it tends to be a very homogenous group of people, mostly middle-aged white guys with not a lot of social skills," Michael Ploof says with a laugh.
+"One thing I noticed in hobby shops and makerspaces is that they tend to attract a very homogenous group of people, often socially awkward white guys, a group who I consider my people," Michael Ploof says with a laugh.

 Ploof says he wants to reach out to a broad cross-section of the community, so TinkerTech's membership will exhibit both demographic and experiential diversity.
 He intends to build connections with groups ranging from Digital Divas and Girl Develop It to the Parkridge Community Center, and to bring in users who aren't traditional electronics hobbyists.